 The images shown by the display are at the highest quality for any display today and the difference can be seen with the naked eye.
 I used it together with a professional 24-inch graphic display from Samsung, that comes with great color and excellent contrast, but because it is not 4K the image on the laptop is still better.

 With this power in the case it is no wonder that it can cope with any task, including 100 fps in games (but downgrading the resolution of the display to 1080, not in 4K).
 Of course, the use of the dedicated graphic card and the more than one core of the processor takes a toll on the battery.
 While in normal use, with the 4K resolution on and high-performance, it can go over 3 hours of usage, it quickly goes down to under 2 hours when the Nvidia starts to work.
-The battery doubles the autonomy time if used with full HD and not on high-performance and the laptop is still able to keep the work done flawlessly.
+A big, large, sharp screen is something that almost any laptop should have but it is a luxury that only the Lenovo laptops have The battery doubles the autonomy time if used with full HD and not on high-performance and the laptop is still able to keep the work done flawlessly.

 Bottom line: ThinkPad X1 Extreme is able to replace most desktop systems and a few workstations class PCs at the size of a 15.6 display laptop and 1.84 kg.
 It can even be upgraded to 64GB of RAM and add more storage (it has a second M.2 slot for a NVMe drive).
 And even if the price is really high, it may not be a good idea to look for a cheaper version since it would not be extreme.